 Humans of the Pandemic

-Humans of the Pandemic features portrait photographs of 67 staff at NHS George Eliot Hospital, alongside their thoughts about caring for patients during the COVID-19 coronavirus pandemic first wave.
+Humans of the Pandemic features portrait photographs of 67 staff members at NHS George Eliot Hospital, accompanied by their reflections on caring for patients during the first wave of the COVID-19 pandemic (May to August 2020).

-As a photographer, it’s been fascinating to meet so many people, hear their stories and photograph in unique habitats.
-As a medical student, it’s been the best education in how a hospital works and who Matthew will work alongside in future.
+As a photographer and a medical student, it’s been fascinating to meet so many individuals, hear their stories, and capture them in their unique work environments.
+This experience has been not only a powerful creative endeavour but also the best education in understanding how a hospital operates and the people I will work alongside in the future.

-A small selection of these portraits are now exhibited on the walls of George Eliot Hospital, reminding patients of the people across the hospital who were (and still are) there for them even during the most difficult times.
+A curated selection of these portraits now hangs on the walls of George Eliot Hospital, serving as a reminder to patients and visitors of the unwavering dedication of the hospital staff who supported them through the most difficult times and continue to do so today.

 “I felt very anxious to begin with.
 Wearing full PPE is very draining and tiring, especially when it's constant.
 But as a multidisciplinary team we worked together and supported each other.”